oats-ts/docs/src/md/Home.md

 The goal is to minimize the boilerplate a human developer has to write, to reduce the tedium around keeping a client and a server in sync, and to allow devs to focus on just displaying or moving data, without worrying about the correctness of that data.

-## Why?
+## why?

-You might ask, why does this project exists?
+Why does this project exists?
 There are countless OpenAPI generators out there.
-The main goals are:
+The main goals/differences are:

+- Make it work for 1 language (Typescript), and do that well.
-- Make any part of the API replaceable in case it doesn't suit your needs.
+- Make every part of the API replaceable (without forking the project) in case it doesn't suit your needs.
-- Make the API easy to customize to suit a wide variety of use cases out of the box.
+- Make it easy to customize, to suit a wide variety of use cases out of the box.
-- Make the generated code as easy to read, as if a dev would have written it by hand.
+- Make the generated code as easy to read, as if a dev would have written it by hand (or get as close as possible).

-## Get started with OpenAPI
+## get started with OpenAPI

-This tutorial gives you a quick walkthrough on how to get started with [oats + OpenAPI](OpenAPI_Workflow)
+- Check out the [docs](OpenAPI_Workflow) to get started!
+- The [demo](#/demo) page let's you experiment with oats, right here in the browser
+- If you find any issues, I'd greatly appreciate if you [report](https://github.com/oats-ts/oats-ts/issues) it!